holidaycheck/tech-blog/_posts/2024-07-12-AB-test-evaluations-for-coders.md

 *Question 3:* What does the p-value in an A/B test actually represent?
 Why does it need to smaller than a certain threshold (usually 5%) for the result to be significant?

 The p-value is a key concept in interpreting A/B test results.
 It represents the probability of observing a result as extreme as, or more extreme than, what we saw in our experiment, assuming there's no difference between the control and treatment groups.
 In essence, the p-value quantifies how surprising our result is under the assumption of no effect.
-A smaller p-value suggests that our observed difference is less likely due to chance alone, providing stronger evidence against the null hypothesis of no difference between the groups.
+A smaller p-value suggests that our observed difference is less likely due to chance alone, providing stronger evidence against the Null Hypothesis of no difference between the groups.

 To transform a gradual difference into a binary decisions (yes/no), we define a threshold upfront (usually 5%) and then take the decision based on whether the p-value lies below that threshold or not.
 The threshold is an arbitrary cut-off point.
 The idea is that you define the threshold before you run the experiment so that you are not biased by the outcome when making the decision.
 It should be clear to you already upfront how much chance you're willing to accept in your evaluation.